By David - K3DAV (5/18/2013)

 Don't misunderstand my intentions with my uncomplimentary words about Lightning protectors.
 I am not saying they are bad products.
 I am just saying that they will not protect your equipment from lightning, as they have no internal circuitry that can prevent lightning form getting to your radio.
 But they work great as a connector point for grounding your antenna coax.
 Grounding your antenna is a good thing and should be done by all radio operators.
 But you could save a lot of money by grounding your system using simpler means.

-(As in Fig 1 above)--> If you stripped a couple of inches of the black jacket from your coax, wrapped a copper wire around the exposed copper shield, then connected the wire to a ground rod in the earth, you would have the exact same protection as any of the above pictured consumer devices can do, and the cost is zero $$$.
+(As in Fig 1 at left)--> If you stripped a couple of inches of the black jacket from your coax, wrapped a copper wire around the exposed copper shield, then connected the wire to a ground rod in the earth, you would have the exact same protection as any of the above pictured consumer devices can do, and the cost is zero $$$.
 Just remember use a couple of small hose clamps on the wire around the exposed shield for a more soild connection, and use silicone gel to seal the exposed shield area well against weather or water getting into the coax.

-(As in Fig 2 above)--> Or, you could cut your coax, put PL-259 connectors on the 2 cut ends, then connected them together with a UHF female to female coupler, you would have the same thing as pictured above.
+(As in Fig 2 at left)--> Or, you could cut your coax, put PL-259 connectors on the 2 cut ends, then connected them together with a UHF female to female coupler, you would have the same thing as pictured above.
 A ground wire could be wrapped around the coupler and grounded to a earth ground rod.
 Again, the exact same thing at the cost of 2 PL-259's and a barrel coupler.

 Every lightning arrestor or surge protector is designed to be a good and convenient way to ground your coax.
 And as I said before, this is a good thing.
 If you buy a lightning or surge protector for the only purpose of grounding the antenna and coax to an earth ground, then any of these devices will do the job very nicely and equally no matter what they cost.
 But if you are buying the device to prevent lightning from hurting your radio equipment, then you are wasting your money on a complete myth that has no basis in fact.
 I will tell you the only sure-fire way to prevent lightning from hitting your radio equipment in a few minutes.
 But first.....

 This is a good time to discuss what is lightning, and how dangerous it really is.
 Lightning is the electricity that is generated in the Earth and in the clouds.
 It is always there during storms or when the conditions are favorable for electrical storms.
-It seeks a path and the right atmospheric weather conditions to complete it's circuit.
+It seeks a path and the right atmospheric weather conditions to complete its circuit.

 LIGHTNING GOES BOTH WAYS